California, USA — February 12th, 2013

 —Bhagavad Gita (9:27)

-The primary objective of our sadhana (yat karosi, etc) is to make us more Krishna conscious: to make us more aware (tat kurusva) of Krishna (mad-arpanam) in the background of everything that we do.
+The primary objective of our sadhana (yat karosi, etc) is, essentially, to make us more aware of Krishna in the background of everything we do (tat kurusva), to make us more Krishna-conscious (mat-arpanam).

 Is deity worship idol worship?